 Banks and their fun with banking

 Initially, almost all the fun & joy in the financial banking services (except non-banking services) space was attributable to banks with all the revenue being collected by the same entities.
 With advancement in technology, organisations outside the banking industry diversified into financial services targeting margins in the space.

-A small study on Informal Financial System of Indonesia depicts very clearly; there are three products/services which are key in Indonesian market “Savings, Loans and Remittances (Domestic[Money traveling from cities to villages & International)” which are also a key products for banks but due to bank mind set of playing with BIG/LARGE figures this will never rise up well.
+A small study on Informal Financial System of Indonesia depicts very clearly; there are three products/services which are key in Indonesian market “Savings, Loans and Remittances (Domestic[Money travelling from cities to villages & International)” which are also a key products for banks but due to bank mindset of playing with BIG/LARGE figures this will never rise up well.
 If Reserve Banks, Regulator, Fintech companies and MNO plays well then this market size can grow up to approximately for about billion USD a month and can grow to even much higher.
-Following few crisis, most countries have increased monitoring and regulation on banks.
+Following the crisis, most countries have increased monitoring and regulation on banks.

 The Struggle-Saga continue

-Banks on the other hand have limited operating hours and for those who have utilised technology by diffusing access to service from banking halls have a great limitation of country borders.
-MNO makes money on transactions but banks earns on money remain in account (Though this model has changed completely for most of African countries).
+Banks, on the other hand, have limited operating hours and for those who have utilised technology by diffusing access to service from banking, halls have a great limitation of country borders.
+MNO makes money on transactions but banks earn on money remain in the account (Though this model has changed completely for most of the African countries).

-MNOs on the other hand have embraced the concept of an extensive agent network at minimal cost.
+MNOs, on the other hand, have embraced the concept of an extensive agent network at minimal cost.
 MNOs agent network is usually dense with at least 1 agent for every 1km radius.
-Customer does not need to travel long distances or fork out any money access an agent and perform agent centred transactions.
-Due to the nature of business, FinTech’s have excelled in “24×7, around the globe, use me” phenomena.
+The customer does not need to travel long distances or fork out any money access an agent and perform agent centred transactions.
+Due to the nature of the business, FinTech’s have excelled in “24×7, around the globe, use me” phenomena.
 This assures timeless and borderless access to services which provides for ease of use, more transactions and higher revenue for the MNOs.